 Best resources for Anzac Day in primary schools

-Enrich your lesson plans with historically accurate information and excellent primary sources.
-You can download free books and classroom activities from our site.
+Enrich your lesson plans with accurate information and excellent historical sources.
+You can download free books and learning activities from our website.

 Education specialists and historians who work at the Australian Government Department of Veterans' Affairs (DVA) have prepared these materials to present the stories and images of people who have served Australia in wars, conflicts and peacekeeping operations.